dart-archive/www.dartlang.org/src/site/tools/observatory/cpu-profile.markdown

 Observatory sorts the VM's activities into categories of execution by labeling each activity with a predefined tag, called a VM tag.
-(These are also called Default tags.)

-The only VM tag that you have direct control over is the Script tag, which indicates time spent executing your Dart code.
+The only VM tag that you have direct control over is the Dart tag, which indicates time spent executing your Dart code.
 The other categories (Native, Compile, VM, Runtime, GCNewSpace, and GCOldSpace) are activities performed by the VM on behalf of your application,